Hiwonder-docs/Jetson-Orin-Nano/source/docs/9_ROS1_Basic_Lesson.md

 There is a parameter server in ROS master, which is a global dictionary to store configuration parameters among nodes.
 For example, parameter server for saving our name, radius and height can be globally accessible by each node.

-If I access the robot name in Node A, I will get a value of “my_rot”.
-It only needs to send a query request to our ROS master, and then return the result of “my_rot”.
+If I access the robot name in Node A, I will get a value of "**my_rot**".
+It only needs to send a query request to our ROS master, and then return the result of "**my_rot**".
 The same goes for Node B, Node C, and Node D.

 The parameter server model is shown in the following figure: